timgilbert/long-war-unix-installer/README.md

 ## Bugs

-* Multiple applications grow the new files list in backups each time
 * Root level files are installed in `XCOMData/XEW` instead of at the root

 # State of the Mod